MyronKoch-dev/ChatGPT-4-PLUGINS-MODE-MAESTRO/README.md

 - `popup.js`: This script handles the click event for the "Start New GPT-4 Chat With Plugins" button in the popup.

-## 🎉 Enjoy!

-If this extension saves you a ton of aggravation, consider [buying me a coffee](https://www.buymeacoffee.com/myronkoch) ☕!

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.